 Jason had the privilege of growing up in the ministries of Tri-City.
 He came to know Christ during chapel at Tri-City Christian Academy when he was fifteen.
 He graduated with his B.A. from International Baptist College in 2009, then from Maranatha Baptist Seminary with a M.A. in Biblical Studies in 2011.
 Jason finished his M.Div. at International Baptist College and Seminary in 2014.
 He became Tri-City's Assistant Youth Pastor in 2011 and is currently serving as the Assistant Pastor and the Director of Public Relations and Enrollment for International Baptist College and Seminary.
 Jason met his wife, Michelle, at Tri-City, and they have two children: Eddie and LynRae.

 - Jim Sproul - Senior Adults Pastor (Read more/less...)

 In 2003 Pastor Jim moved to Arizona to be an administrator and teach at International Baptist College.
 His primary work since 2007 has been serving as Senior Adults and Outreach Pastor at Tri-City Baptist Church.
-He and his wife Kay Lynn have two daughters, Stacey and Ginger, and eight grandchildren.
+He and his wife Kay Lynn have two daughters, Stacey and Ginger, and nine grandchildren.